rmey/taxi-simulator-hands-on/README.md

 ### 1.1 Setup and configure Node-RED <a name="part1-1"></a>
 [->](#part0-0)
-1. Logon to your Bluemix Account and search the catalog for Node-RED.
+1. Logon to your IBM Cloud Account and search the catalog for Node-RED.
 You will find the **Node-RED Boiler Template** and click on the icon.

     ![Node-RED Boiler Template](images/01_Node-RED_Starter.jpg)